UPDATE: This online marketing post was first published on 15 June 2018 and updated on 4 October 2021.

 If you do something called search engine optimisation (SEO) for your blog content, then people will find your blog (and from there, your website) when they search for ‘Aloe Vera’ or ‘Skin treatment’ on Google.
 We’ll touch upon SEO further in this blog.

-This is one way to make your business website discoverable.
+This is one very effective way to make your business website discoverable.

 People prefer to watch a short video about your product or listen to a customer testimonial on their phones.